daveevinoya/VINOYA-SW3/readme.md

 Guiding Question:
 - What is the project - The project is to make 5 footers and headers.
 - Whats the purpose - To enhance our coding skills and creativity.
-- What are key components
+- What are key components - The key components are 5 animated and static designs.
-- What technology used and how it is used
+- What technology used and how it is used - HTML and CSS.

 ### Key Components
 <!-- TODO: List of Key Components -->
+Designs and implementation of the website
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
 - Parallax transition